cassiechew/rss-reader-app/README.md

 This is the front end portion of the RSS reader app that I made.
 It utilizes NextJS coupled with Chakra-ui.
 This is a side project mainly for hobby stuff but I will probably deploy this sometime and link it in the few repos that exist for it.

-## Tools
+## Tech
+- NextJS
+- React
+- TypeScript
-- NextJS/React/TypeScript
+- GraphQL
-- Chakra-UI
+- Chakra-UI : CSS framework
-- urql
+- urql : GraphQL client
 - xml2js : for parsing xml data

 ## Current functionality